Noah Webster Overstreet: Life and career

 Noah Webster Overstreet was born July 4, 1888, in Eastabuchie, Mississippi to Harvey Havard Overstreet and Bettie Flora Overstreet.
 He was educated in the Eastabuchie public school and at Mississippi State University before entering the architecture school of the University of Illinois with the class of 1910.
 Following graduation, he worked for two years in the office of Urbana, Illinois architect Joseph W. Royer.

 In 1912 Overstreet moved back to Mississippi, settling in Jackson where he formed Overstreet & Spencer with Raymond B. Spencer.
 It lasted until they dissolved their partnership in 1914.
 Circa 1914 they briefly had a third partner and the firm was known as Overstreet, Spencer & Paine.
 After ending his partnership, Overstreet practiced independently in Jackson for about fifteen years.
 In 1931 he formed a new partnership, known as Overstreet & Town, with A. Hays Town.
 This was dissolved in 1939 when Town returned to his native state of Louisiana.
 This was succeeded by Noah Webster Overstreet & Associates which in turn was succeeded in 1955 by the firm of Overstreet, Ware & Ware with brothers Joseph T. Ware and John M. Ware.
 A fourth partner, Edwin R. Lewis, was added in 1962.
 Overstreet formally retired from the firm effective December 31, 1968, which was succeeded by the Ware, Lewis Partnership on January 1.
 It was later known as Ware, Lewis & Eaton and as the Lewis–Eaton Partnership.
 In 1969 it had been acquired by Reynolds, Smith & Hills of Jacksonville, Florida and was a subsidiary of that firm until its dissolution in 1985.
 The best known work of the successor firm is the Charlotte Capers Archives and History Building in Jackson, begun in 1969 and completed in 1971.

 Overstreet joined the American Institute of Architects in 1922.
 He was instrumental in the founding of the Mississippi chapter in 1929 and served as its first president.
 In 1952 he was elected a Fellow of the American Institute of Architects, the first Mississippi architect to be so honored.

 By the time of his election to fellowship Overstreet was the acknowledged leader of the architectural profession in Mississippi.
 He was well known as an architect of public and institutional buildings, including churches, courthouses and schools.

 Personal life

-Overstreet was married in 1912 to Mabel Kinnear in Urbana.
+Overstreet married Mabel Kinnear in 1912 in Urbana.
 They had three children: Noah Webster Overstreet Jr., Robert Kinnear Overstreet and Patricia Ann (Overstreet) Kitchings.
 Robert K. Overstreet was also an architect and worked for his father in Jackson from 1946 to 1952 before moving to San Francisco.
 He was the partner of Elmer E. Botsai from 1963 to 1979.

 In addition to his professional affiliations Overstreet was a member of the Chamber of Commerce, the Kappa Alpha Order and the Newcomen Society of the United States.
 He was a member of the Baptist church.

 Overstreet died October 12, 1973, in Jackson at the age of 85.